chrismurphy5/ZTF/README.md

 ## ZTF Background

 ZTF uses a new robotic camera with a 47 square degree field of view mounted on the Samuel Oschin 48-inch Schmidt telescope.
 47 degrees is an unprecedented amount of sky view!
 Thats the equivalent sky area of 247 full moons!
 With such a large field of view, ZTF will capture hundreds of thousands of stars and galaxies in a single shot.
-ZTF will view 3750 square degrees per hour.
+Every night, ZTF will observe 3750 square degrees per hour.

 ### ZTF Science Goals
 + Active Galactic Nucleii & Tidal Disruption Events